seydx/homebridge-sonybravia-platform/README.md

 This is a Plugin for [Homebridge](https://github.com/nfarina/homebridge) to control your **Sony Android TV**.

+_Note: If you are looking for the dynamic version, install the new version! [homebridge-bravia-tv v3](https://github.com/SeydX/homebridge-bravia-tv)_

 Following functions can be exposed to HomeKit:

 - Switch for TV Power (on/off)